keithws/contentful-webhook-tunnel/README.md

 ## Change Log

+_1.5.4 — June 13, 2017_

+* fixed bug that prevented authentication from being setup

 _1.5.3 — June 13, 2017_

 * fixed bug that caused multiple tunnels to use the same options